kjellhar/pres/ntnu-24/md/05-the-process.md

 --
 ### Few or no devices
-- More driven by hyptheses
+- More driven by hypthesis
 - Need to pay careful attention to the risk assessment
 - A belt and suspenders approach